epicodus-classroom/dei-curriculum/dei-reflections/5_asking_and_listening_reflection.md

 Please write a reflection about this prompt:

-> Reflect on a time when asking and listening made a difference in resolving a conflict with someone OR making a connection with someone.
+> Reflect on a time when asking and listening made a difference in resolving a conflict with someone or making a connection with someone.

 To review the lesson for this prompt, visit this link: